Al-Ahli Arab Hospital explosion: Iron Dome

 Al Jazeera published an analysis of the hospital explosion on 19 October.
 Al Jazeera said they had constructed a second-by-second timeline by analyzing video footage of the event.
 According to Al Jazeera, a rocket launched from Gaza was intercepted by an Iron Dome interceptor and "completely destroyed" in mid-air five seconds before the hospital explosion.
 As no more rocket launches could be seen in video footage from Gaza from this time until the hospital explosion, Al Jazeera said that they found "no grounds" for the IDF assertion that the hospital explosion was caused by a failed rocket launch from Gaza.
 The investigation also identified "four Israeli air strikes on Gaza, targeting the area near the hospital" in the minutes before the explosion.
 Uzi Rubin, the founder and first director of the Israel Missile Defense Organization, told the BBC that the video footage is not consistent with an Iron Dome interception, which causes "an almost immediate sympathetic explosion of the hostile rocket warhead" as opposed to the "elongated glowing debris cloud that fades out after a couple of seconds" seen in the video.
 By contrast, Marc Garlasco said he did believe the video was consistent with an Iron Dome interception.

 The New York Times also determined that the mid-air explosion was caused by a rocket fired from Israel.
-It stated that, based on their analysis of three videos, the launch point of the rocket was within the Israeli territory, and is a known Iron Dome site.
-It also determined that this Israeli rocket exploded mid-air over the Gaza-Israel border ("indeed the missile seen in the video may not have crossed over into Gazan territory") and was not the cause of the al-Ahli explosion, which happened in a different area.
-The NYT analysis does not state outright whether that Israeli rocket destroyed (intercepted) another rocket, a Palestinian one, while exploding mid-air.
+It said that, based on their analysis of three videos, the launch point of the rocket was within the Israeli territory, and is a known Iron Dome site.
+It also determined that this Israeli rocket exploded mid-air over the Gaza-Israel border (indeed the missile seen in the video may not have crossed over into Gazan territory) and was not the cause of the al-Ahli explosion, which happened in a different area.
+The NYT analysis does not state outright whether that Israeli rocket intercepted another rocket—a Palestinian one—while exploding mid-air.